Who Can Apply?

 All KSAS freshmen are invited to apply to the Woodrow Wilson Undergraduate Research Fellowship Program.
 Approximately 10 current freshmen will be chosen as fellows each year.
-To be considered for the program, complete and submit the online application form.

 All accepted fellows will be expected to attend a mandatory orientation meeting in April.
 This meeting will introduce you to the program and its specific expectations, and it will allow you to begin necessary research preparations over the summer.